 About this release

-This release from Public Health Scotland provides annual statistics on high, low and healthy body mass index (BMI) for Primary 1 school children, and includes data for school years 2001/02 to 2019/20.
+This release from Public Health Scotland provides annual statistics on high, low and healthy body mass index (BMI) for Primary 1 school children (those aged around 5 years old), and includes data for school years 2001/02 to 2020/21.
 Statistics in this release are derived from height and weight measurements collected at health reviews in Primary 1.

-- Boys in Primary 1 have remained slightly less likely than girls to have a healthy weight.
+- Boys in Primary 1 are slightly less likely than girls to have a healthy weight.

 A child's BMI is calculated by dividing their weight (in kilograms) by their height (in metres) squared.
 Children are then allocated to a healthy or unhealthy weight category by comparing their BMI to the range of BMIs seen among a reference group of children of the same age and sex.
 This summary provides information on the proportion of children found to be at risk of having an unhealthy weight based on the thresholds used for monitoring the health of the child population ('epidemiological thresholds').
 The full report also provides information on the proportion of children found to have an unhealthy weight based on the stricter clinical thresholds used by health professionals caring for individual children.
 There is continued concern over the levels of overweight and obesity among children in Scotland.
 Obesity during childhood is a health concern in itself, and it can also lead to physical and mental health problems throughout adulthood.
 Being underweight in childhood can also be a cause for concern, indicating poor nutritional intake and/or underlying medical problems.

 Public Health Scotland publishes a wide range of information on Child Health including infant feeding, immunisations, and early child development.
-Further information can be found in the Child Health section (external website) on the Data and Intelligence website.
+Further information can be found in the Child Health section of the Data and Intelligence website.